MGlike/Raspberry-Pi-Nightvision-Camera-Google-Drive/README.md

 Raspberry Pi (tested on 1 b+)
 SD Card (tested on Raspbian Stretch)
 Sufficient Power Supply (tested on 2A)
-Infrared Nightvision Camera for Raspberry Pi (just search Raspberry Pi Infrared Camera, you can have a ~70° and a 130° angle camera):
+Infrared Nightvision Camera for Raspberry Pi
+(just search Raspberry Pi Infrared Camera, you can have a ~70° and a 130° angle camera)
 ```

 What things you need to install the software and how to install them